howaskew/Explore-OpenActive-data-with-R-code/README.md

 ## Creating a simple shiny app to display and filter OpenActive data

-Now we have a store of OpenActive opportunity data, we explore what activities are available.
+Now we have a store of OpenActive opportunity data, we can explore what activities are available.

 The following code:
 - displays the opportunity data from the feeds collected earlier
-- Allows you to filter by organiser
+- Allows you to filter by organiser and activity
 - displays the raw data in json format

 ```